marcodelmastro/SynacorChallenge/README.md

 - Code 5: yZWfuTMfgZkV (chiseled on the wall of one of the passageways where the can is found)
 - Code 6: gbwPqnSdSlUV (after having used the teleporter, found after solving the coin puzzles)
 - Code 7: wvKlYXqpEDah (Someone seems to have drawn a message in the sand here)
+- Code 8: HUdvA8xMbd8H (Someone wrote on my face while I was unconscious on the beach, and I see it through the mirror)

 ## ChangeLog